Eurovision DSM contest

 The Spanish implementation of Article 17 is one of the worst implementations so far.
 It contains no specific ex-ante safeguards against overblocking and instead requires that disputed uploads remain blocked until the conclusion of the complaint and redress mechanism.
 Instead of narrowing down the definition of OCSSPs it lowers the thresholds for platforms to qualify and it does not contain any collective redress mechanism for users.

-The Spanish implementation of the education exception is not subject to remuneration nor to license availability, but it only covers uses made by teachers (and not by students).
+The Spanish implementation of the education exception is not subject to remuneration nor to license availability, but it only covers uses made by teachers (and not by students), and the wording and lack of references to the current law leave a lot of room for interpretation and legal insecurity.
 Spain has also implemented Article 14.
 Until now, Spain was one of the EU member states that afforded protections to reproduction of public domain works, which allowed many of Spain's most notable museums to claim copyright over digital reproductions of Public Domain works.
 The Spanish implementation of the press publisher right somewhat expands the scope of the new right.

 The Spanish implementation does get a bonus point for the introduction of a stand alone pastiche exception that is not limited to digital uses.